Jacques Necker: The one non-noble minister

 According to Simon Schama, he "appeared to consider the Estates-General to be a facility designed to help the administration rather than to reform government".
 Two weeks later, Necker seems to have sought to persuade the king to adopt a constitution similar to that of Great Britain and advised him in the strongest possible terms to make the necessary concessions before it was too late.
 According to François Mignet, "he hoped to reduce the number of orders, and bring about the adoption of the English form of government, by uniting the clergy and nobility in one chamber, and the third estate in another."
-Necker warned the king that unless the privileged orders yielded, the States-General would collapse, taxes would not be paid, and the government would be bankrupt.
+Necker warned the king that unless the privileged orders yielded, the Estates-General would collapse, taxes would not be paid, and the government would be bankrupt.

 On 17 June 1789, the first act of the new National Assembly declared all existing taxes illegal.
 Necker had legitimate reasons to be concerned about the implications of this unprecedented decision.
 On 23 June, the king proposed to the royal council the dissolution of the Assembly.
 On 11 July, the king advised Necker to leave the country immediately.
 According to Jean Luzac, Necker and his wife went for a walk in a park.
 They then got into their carriage to drive to their estate in Saint-Ouen at seven in the evening.
 When the news became known the next day, it enraged Camille Desmoulins.
 Wax heads of Necker and the Duc d'Orléans were taken through the streets to the Tuileries.
 The Royal Guard allegedly chose to open fire rather than salute the likenesses.
 The threat of a counter-revolution caused citizens to take up arms and storm the Bastille on 14 July.
 The king and the Assembly recalled the immensely popular Necker to a third ministry in a letter dated 16 July.
 Necker replied from Basle on the 23rd.
 He wrote to his brother that he was going back to the abyss.
 His successor, the 74-year-old Joseph Foullon de Doué, was hanged from a lamppost on the 22nd.
 His entry into Versailles on the 29th was a festival day.
 Necker demanded a pardon for Baron de Besenval, who was imprisoned after given command of the troops concentrated in and around Paris early July.